 Folk dancing meets hip hop… A performing troupe of free runners… Giant papier mache birds….
 And a heritage brass band from Rajasthan!
 What do they have in common?
 They were part of Burnley Canal Festival, which takes a regular delight in the unexpected, especially when it promotes some aspect of canal culture but does it with a contemporary twist…

-The Festival returns in August, when this dynamic celebration of Burnley’s peerless canal heritage will occupy its regular slot on Bank Holiday weekend.
-The free family event runs over Saturday 25 and Sunday 26 August, and if you sampled last year’s event, you’ll know this is one not to miss…
+The Festival returned in August, when this dynamic celebration of Burnley’s peerless canal heritage occupied its regular slot on the Bank Holiday weekend.

 “What a great time our family had, with new and unique experiences, not your run-of-the-mill local festival…”

 Launched in 2012, the Canal Festival has grown each year, steered by volunteers and supported by partners including Burnley Council and Canal & River Trust.
 More than by 12,000 people thronged the canal towpath for the 2017 event, held over three sites linked by narrowboat rides and an Explorers’ Trail for all the family.
-2018 will be a bit different, as MPA Creative Director Nick Hunt explains.
+2018 was a bit different, as MPA Creative Director Nick Hunt explained.

 “This year we will focus on Sandygate Square as the heart of the Festival.
 Two other sites are not available to us in 2018, but Sandygate was designed as a public event space and we want to realise its full potential.
 It is ringed with wonderful heritage buildings, and we want to showcase some more of that to Festival goers.”

-All the Festival ingredients return, with lots of opportunities to have a go at arts and crafts workshops, plus music, performances, street food, stalls, canoe taster sessions, narrowboats and more.
-Once again, the Towpath Explorers will devise a mystery quest, to encourage all the family to explore some of Burnley’s brilliant canalside.
-Festival entry will be free and most activities will also be free.
+All the Festival ingredients returned, with lots of opportunities to have a go at arts and crafts workshops, plus music, performances, street food, stalls, canoe taster sessions, narrowboats and more.
+Once again, the Towpath Explorers devised a mystery quest, to encourage all the family to explore some of Burnley’s brilliant canalside.
+Festival entry was free and most activities were also free.